 Minimum Number of Guests Required

-Some group tours require a minimum number of guests, and the booking isn't confirmed until the minimum threshold is met across multiple bookings.
-For example, if a tour requires minimum 5 people to happen but a guest books for 1 person, then the tour isn't confirmed for that guest until 4 more people have booked.
+If you run group experiences that require a minimum number of people, yet you want to allow guests to create bookings with fewer guests than the minimum amount required, there is another option as well.
+This way, the booking is not confirmed until the minimum threshold is met across multiple bookings.
+For example, if an experience requires a minimum of 5 people to happen but a guest books for 1 person, then the experience is not confirmed for that guest until 4 more people have booked.

-- For you, sending emails and communicating to guests once their booking is confirmed (as well as managing the guest drop-off for those that have changed plans) introduces a lot of unnecessary manual work and hassle, particularly if most of your tours end up meeting the minimum threshold.
+- For you, sending emails and communicating to guests once their booking is confirmed (as well as managing the guest drop-off for those that have changed plans) introduces a lot of unnecessary manual work and hassle, particularly if most of your experiences end up meeting the minimum threshold.

 During this time, you can easily communicate with your guest anytime from the AnyRoad Dashboard.

-If you chose to take no action, the hold is automatically released from your guests' credit/debit card 7 days after they have submitted their request to ensure the safety of both you and your guests.
+If you choose to take no action, the hold is automatically released from your guests' credit/debit card 7 days after they have submitted their request to ensure the safety of both you and your guests.